-AWS cloudsplains what happend to S3 storage on Monday
+AWS cloudsplains what happened to S3 storage on Monday

 By now, the outside world started to feel the impact and your favorite websites, apps and cloud services were beginning to behave in a wonky fashion.

-As the afternoon wore on, the company was working feverishly to get the systems back online, but the size of the systems was working against them.
+As the afternoon wore on, the company was working feverishly to get the service back online, but the size of the systems was working against them.
 When the system shut down, something that AWS says it hasn’t had to do in many years, it became a victim of its own success.
-S3 capacity had grown to such an extent in the affected datacenter that when they restarted, running all of the safety checks and validating the integrity of the underlying metadata took a might bit longer than they expected.
+S3 capacity had grown to such an extent in the affected datacenter that when they restarted, running all of the safety checks and validating the integrity of the underlying metadata took a mite bit longer than they expected.

 To reduce the prospect of a similar human error in the future, the company is making some changes.
 In their words, “We have modified this tool to remove capacity more slowly and added safeguards to prevent capacity from being removed when it will take any subsystem below its minimum required capacity level.”
 That should prevent someone like Joe from making a similar mistake in the future.

-In addition, AWS is looking at ways to break down those S3 sub-systems, which were core to the problem into much smaller pieces or cells, as they call them, something they have tried to do in the past.
+In addition, AWS is looking at ways to break down those S3 sub-systems, which were core to the problem, into much smaller pieces or cells, as they call them, something they have tried to do in the past.
 Obviously, the sub-systems proved too large to recover quickly (or at least quickly enough).

 They close with an apology and a promise to do better.
 In the end, it was a combination of factors that caused the issue, starting with a human error and then cascading across systems that hadn’t been designed to deal with an error of this magnitude.Featured Image: Colin Anderson/Getty Images